poonesh/bubble-shooter/README.md

 # bubble-shooter

-bubble-shooter is a simple silly game which you can kill your time with
+bubble-shooter is a simple silly game which you can kill your time with.
+<br><br>
 ![alt text](./bubble_shooter.png)